 It is a place to be visited especially during monsoons to witness its real beauty and the greenery of the National park.
 The Buddhist caves belong to 6th to 11th century.
 One of the caves is a Chaitya (place of worship) and the others are Viharas (Rest house).
-Apart from the main caves, few more caves have been found out in latest exploration (2016).
-It is a picturesque scene with a huge forest in front with the caves, the stream and the waterfalls enhances its beauty.
+Apart from the main caves, few more caves have been found out in the latest exploration (2016).
+It is a picturesque scene with a huge forest in front of the caves, the stream and the waterfalls enhances its beauty.

 The buses and private sharing cabs continuously ply to and from the entrance of the Sanjay Gandhi National Park.
 Or you can rent a cycle for INR 60 per hour.